A new Musical

 The town of Lovelyville is an eccentric, technicolour place existing somewhere between Carousel and The Rocky Horror Picture Show in a pastiche of 1930’s white picket fence small-town America.
 Populated by a cast of frankly oddball characters, who have a borderline obsessive love of Squirrels, the town is just too good to be true.
 And is.
 Nora arrives like an Avenging Grimsby Angel and rips a hole in the skin of the place.
 Letting its own terrible underbelly spill out.

 With a dolls house set, a killer choir as Nora’s personal chorus and wonderful musical and dance set pieces Bloody Nora is a murderously fun night out, with a tender love story at its heart.

 We are currently looking for producing partners, please get in touch via the contact page if you would like to talk to us.

 The Tenants by Dave Hanson

-I am very excited to be working again with Dave (Waiting For Waiting for Godot) on his news play - a modern ghost story set in a grand old New York Apartment.
+I was very excited to work again with Dave Hanson(Waiting For Waiting for Godot) on his new play in early 2020 - the last thing I got to do before lockdown!
+The Tenants is a modern ghost story set in a grand old New York Apartment.
 I like to think of it as Who's Afraid of Virginia Wolf meets Beetlejuice.